tpwo/pyzet/docs/README.md

 (i.e. remove any commit that involved adding/editing such zettel, and rebase commits that happened later.)

-## Git remote interaction
+## More interaction with Git repo

-Pyzet ships with a few commands that make it easier to interact with a Git remote.
+Pyzet ships with a few commands that make it easier to interact with a Git repo.
 However, the work is always done by Git executable itself -- pyzet just calls it with the correct parameters.

 The simplest command is `pyzet status` -- it just runs `git status` in